juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 After getting an example running I started to experiment with different parameters and settings.
 Below a few key observations and improvements are enumerated.

-* Segmentation nets are less numerically stable.
+1. Segmentation nets are numerically unstable.
 I relied heavily on batch normalization.
-* Smaller batch sizes yielded better scores and stability.
+2. Smaller batch sizes yielded better scores and stability.
 I settled for batchsize = 2.
-* Elastic deformations were by far the most augmentations
+3. Elastic deformations were by far the most augmentations
-* The shortcut connection give a significant improvement during training.
+4. The shortcut connection give a significant improvement during training.
-* Logistic regression was better loss than RMSE but better alternative quite possibly exist.
+5. Logistic regression was better loss than RMSE but better alternative quite possibly exist.
-* Dropout helped but it was hard to determine where to apply it.
+6. Dropout helped but it was hard to determine where to apply it.
 I choose upstream after the shortcut merges.
-* Adding more layers quickly led to diminishing returns
+7. Adding more layers quickly led to diminishing returns
-* Adding more filters per layer quicky showed no improvement
+8. Adding more filters per layer quicky showed no improvement
-* It was hard, if not impossible to overfit the network.
+9. It was hard, if not impossible to overfit the network.
-* Training time was around 5 hours
+10. Training time was around 5 hours

 After a lot of trial and error I ended up with the following network.
 Note that I used relu activations and batch normalisation after every convolution.